-I seek out Michigan blog and website content by individual writers, photographers, and artists who like to share their Michigan experience.
-I want to compare stories and get a deep topic understanding that goes beyond the surface and keyword-stuffed content of Buzzfeed like posts.
+I seek out Michigan blog and website content by individual writers, photographers, and artists who like to share their Michigan experiences.
+I want to compare stories and get a deep topic understanding that goes beyond the surface and keyword-stuffed content of Buzzfeed-like posts.
 Honestly, I like to compare my stuff with theirs.

 While a couple of these sites are large and established, they are independent and don’t have a large organization behind them that can offer funding and resources.
 So you know it’s a labor of love.
 Finding these sites among the clutter of the Internet search engines was tough.
 So once I found a place I liked, it made to a list.
 I hope you will find these useful, and if you have a suggestion for a site, drop me a note.

 The Lakeshore Guardian is a Michigan website that is supporting a published monthly newspaper.
 The site has been around since 1999.
 It covers Huron, Sanilac, St. Clair, and Tuscola Counties.
 It’s chock full of great stories and covers many historical events of the region in great detail.
 Its a self described researcher’s dream due to the number of historical posts.